 There are many ways to eat Candy Cane Marshmallows; below are a few of my favorite options!

-- Eat them plain: Once they've been rolled in powdered sugar (or cornstarch), they are finished and ready to eat!
+- Eat them plain: Once they've been rolled in powdered sugar, they are finished and ready to eat!
 Enjoy them as a treat on their own!

 - Roast them over a fire: These marshmallows roast well for s'mores.
 The marshmallows will be a bit softer than storebought, so you may have better success using a double-pronged roasting stick for some extra support.